Epidemic models with digital and manual contact tracing: Numerical Investigation

 \subsection{Comparison of digital and manual tracing only}

-In Figure \ref{fig:compareDM}, we plot the necessary testing rate (measured by testing level ($\delta/(\delta+\gamma)$) for which the manual $R^{}_{M}$ equals 1 (see \cite{zhang_analysing_2021}) and digital component reproduction number $R^{}_{D}$ equals 1 (see Equation (\ref{eq:expressionRD})), for a given value of $p$ and $\pi$ respectively.
-It shows that for a given testing level $\delta/(\delta+\gamma)$, a larger app-using fraction $\pi$ is required compared to $p$, the fraction of contacts that are successfully manually traced, for which the corresponding reproduction number equals 1.
-The explanation is that the effectiveness of digital contact tracing is more connected to the square of the fraction of app-users ($\pi^2$): the digital tracing is carried out only if both the confirmed case and the contact are app-users.
+In Figure \ref{fig:compare_DM}, we plot the necessary testing rate measured by testing level ${\delta}/({\delta + \gamma})$ for which the manual $R^{(c)}_{M}$ given by (\ref{eq:expression_R_M}) equals 1 and digital component reproduction number $R^{}_{D}$ given by (\ref{eq:R_D}) equals 1, for a given value of $p$ and $\pi$ respectively. {The figure confirms Theorem \ref{thm:p_c_pi_c} that} that for a given testing level ${\delta}/({\delta + \gamma})$, a larger app-using fraction $\pi$ is required compared to the tracing probability $p$ for the model with manual contact tracing.

-In Figure \ref{fig:compareDMsq}, we hence plot the critical combination of $\delta/(\delta+\gamma)$ against $\pi^2$ instead.
-It can be seen that the curve for $\pi^2$ is closer to the one for $p$, but still not identical: we still need a larger value on $\pi^2$ for the reproduction number to equal unity.
+One potential explanation for this could be that the effectiveness of digital contact tracing is more related to the square of the fraction of app-users ($\pi^2$): the digital tracing is carried out only if both the confirmed case and the contact are app-users.
+In Figure \ref{fig:compare_DM_sq}, we therefore plot the critical combination of ${\delta}/({\delta + \gamma})$ against $\pi^2$ instead.
+It can be seen that the curve for $\pi^2$ is closer to the one for $p$ but still different: we still need a larger value on $\pi^2$ for the reproduction number to equal unity.
+An alternative explanation would be that there is a fraction $(1-\pi)$ of individuals will never be digitally contact traced, whereas manual tracing can reach all individuals.
+This suggests that digital tracing requires a higher effectiveness among app-users to compensate for the absence of contact tracing among non-app-users.